NickelFace/Network_Engineer/02.STP/STP.md

 no shut
 </code></pre>
 </details>
-Отключим DNS поиск и также назначим пароли на привилегированному режиму,а также на VTY консоли, logging synchronous для консольной линии.
+We will disable DNS search and also assign passwords to the privileged mode, as well as to the VTY console, logging synchronous for the console line.
 <details>
 <summary>S1,S2,S3</summary>
 <pre><code>